EnnubaBPMN2/AdventOfCode2025/README.md

 - **Regex removal was the ultimate game-changer**: Replacing Regex with manual slicing in Day 10 provided substantial speedups (up to 4x in Rust).
 - **PyPy over standard Python**: JIT compilation keeps Python within a reasonable 2-8x factor of systems languages, completing the full suite in under 3 seconds.
 - **Algorithm > Language**: Optimized algorithms (like Day 11's memoized DFS or Day 8's DSU) provide order-of-magnitude improvements that dwarf language-specific micro-optimizations.
-- **All four languages are production-ready**: Every implementation completes the 23-part test suite in fraction of a second (or seconds for PyPy), demonstrating the maturity of modern language runtimes.
+- **All five languages are production-ready**: Every implementation completes the 23-part test suite in fraction of a second (or seconds for TypeScript and PyPy), demonstrating the maturity of modern language runtimes.

 *Note: Times measured on Windows with .NET 10.0.101, PyPy 7.3+, and Rust 1.75+ (with `--release` flag).
 Python (CPython) is significantly slower; PyPy recommended for performance-critical code.*